Consumer confidence slips in February as anxiety over potential recession surprisingly reappears

 Consumer spending accounts for about 70% of U.S. economic activity, so economists pay close attention to consumer behavior as they take measure of the broader economy.

+Yet even as inflation concerns wane, the proportion of Americans who said jobs were “easy to get” fell.

+“In the case of jobs, the market is still strong, it’s just much less strong than a year ago when job swapping for higher pay was easy,” said Robert Frick, an economist at the Navy Federal Credit Union.
+“And now the contentious election season is coming closer into view, and national elections strongly influence perceptions of the economy.”

 In a bid to combat four-decade high inflation in the wake of the pandemic, the Federal Reserve raised its benchmark rate 11 times beginning in March 2022.
-That caused loans for consumers and businesses to become much more expensive and was supposed to cool the economy.
+However, the central bank has left rates alone at its last four meetings and is expected to start cutting rates later this year, which is expected to further boost an already strong economy.